lucasofw/Lkzof/README.md

 # 👋 Yo.
 <br>
-I started with Minecraft servers and applications in VB.Net on 2015, I also tried creating Minecraft Plugins and other stuff. 💻
+I started with Minecraft servers and applications in VB.Net in 2015, I also tried creating Minecraft Plugins and other stuff. 💻

 Nowadays I'm focused on **game engines/game development**, but I still do other things sometimes.
 Working on my personal website, <a href="https://lucasof.site" target="blank">click here</a> to see
 (Not ready yet) 🍁